menu icon

 Storing and reheating

-You can refrigerate Polish vegan pierogi for up to 4 days.
-Place the pierogi (lightly greased and cooled completely, but not fried) in a bowl, cover and refrigerate.
+You can refrigerate vegan potato and 'cheese' pierogi for up to 4 days.
+Place the pierogi (lightly greased and cooled completely, but not fried) in a bowl or casserole dish, cover and refrigerate.

 Reheat in the microwave or shallow fry until golden.